XBastille/DeepFX-Studio/README.md

 This represents our vision for democratizing advanced image editing by combining the power of AI with user-friendly creative tools.

 > **Development Roadmap**: The implementation of these features depends on community support and project popularity.
-With sufficient backing through donations and community engagement, we can dedicate the resources needed to make this vision a reality.
+With sufficient backing through community engagement, we can dedicate the resources needed to make this vision a reality.

 ---